tomossmith/MS3-Foodie/README.md

         - I need to be able to navigate to the key elements of the site quickly.

-            Similar to many sites, the navigation bar can be found at the traditional location on the page at the top right.
+            Like many sites, the navigation bar can be found at the traditional location on the page at the top right.
             I think this makes it easy for the user to know where to go to find the navigation bar and locate the links to the key elements of the site.

             <img src="readme-images/testing-ue2.png" alt="Foodie Homepage" width="80%">